karpathy/neuraltalk2/README.md

 Now visit `localhost:4000` in your browser and you should see your predicted captions.

 You can see an [example visualization demo page here](http://cs.stanford.edu/people/karpathy/neuraltalk2/demo.html).

+#### I only have CPU

+Okay, in that case you can download the [cpu model checkpoint](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1_cpu.zip), which does not require the GPU.
+Make sure you run the eval script with `-gpuid -1` to tell the script to run on CPU.
+On my machine it takes a bit less than 1 second per image to caption in CPU mode.

 ### I'd like to train my own network on MS COCO